-The essentials of a Mandoline are a narrow raised board in which very sharp blades are held on a diagonal.
+The essentials of a mandoline are a narrow raised board in which very sharp blades are held on a diagonal.
 As the food is sliced, it falls out underneath.

-The board can be made of plastic of metal.
+The board can be made of plastic or metal.
 People who like the metal ones say the plastic ones have too much flex in them.
 People who like the plastic ones say the metal ones rust.
 Some of the plastic ones are meant to be used horizontally.
 They have a plastic food-catcher container underneath, which also props them up.
-The metal ones have a stand on the back at one end to prop it up on a slope.
+The metal ones have a stand on the back at one end to prop them up on a slope.

 Some models have interchangeable blades.
 Some, like the Bron ones (sometimes marketed as Mouli in the US), have you change the configuration of the blade instead with a lever.

-A Mandoline will give you more consistent slicing results than even someone very skilled with a chef's knife can produce.
+A mandoline will give you more consistent slicing results than even someone very skilled with a chef’s knife can produce.

-A Mandoline will:
+A mandoline will:

 - make perfect looking garnishes;

 - slice potatoes for scalloped potatoes;